 In-house engineering departments, R&D/technical support, and their own metallurgists, all of whom have carried out the relevant research, analysis, and test to confidently ensure that the product will offer long-term performance?

 Finally, can these companies offer accredited end-user training and support covering, for example, such activities as;

 How to install the fitting or valve safely and how to maintain it correctly.

 The Parker Instrumentation training and support program is highly valued by customers who appreciate that it ensures they are best equipped to ensure a safe and secure installation that will give many years of reliable and long service.

 Low cost at specification stage may often result in unexpected and high costs later in the project or after project completion.
 This is not only disruptive to business and a potential environmental issue but can cost companies dearly in terms of damage to a brand and its reputation.
 This can result in corporate litigation or corporate manslaughter charges where operators are injured.
 There are also the replacement costs of failed systems and components to consider.
 The true lifetime asset cost of poor specification with inferior products can, therefore, be extremely high.

 Involving Technical Managers/Engineering Managers in the decision-making process is essential to ensure that safety is not compromised.

-Spencer Nicholson is Parker’s Division Innovation & Technology Manager, Instrumentation Products Division Europe
+Spencer Nicholson is innovation & technology manager, Instrumentation Products Division Europe